-(Version effective from 14 July 1993)
+(Version effective from 1 August 2011)

-1. Formal disciplinary warnings in accordance with clause 13 of Statute XXI shall be given by the Head of Department.
-Where a Head of Department is the subject of warnings these will be given by the Vice-Chancellor.
+1. Formal disciplinary warnings in accordance with clause 13 of Statute XXI shall be given by the Dean of School.
+Where a Dean of School is the subject of warnings these will be given by the Vice-Chancellor.
 A member of the academic staff facing disciplinary action shall be notified at least three days in advance of the time, date and reason for the requested disciplinary interview.
 During the interview the issues giving rise to the meeting should be discussed, the members of staff given the opportunity to respond and any remedial or other actions identified.
-The member of staff may be accompanied by a colleague or a trade union representative and the Head of Department by a colleague, who may be a member of the administrative staff.
+The member of staff may be accompanied by a colleague or a trade union representative and the Dean of School by a colleague, who may be a member of the administrative staff.
 Any written warning must indicate that failure to achieve the required improvement may lead to charges being presented to a Tribunal which would have the power to recommend dismissal.

 2. A Tribunal to hear a charge in connection with the conduct or performance of a member of the academic staff shall be appointed by Council and shall comprise: